 But at this point came the hesitations.

 He could not tremble, for he was an immovable, rooted, fixed thing, yet his trains of thought began to quaver like taut plucked wires.

-Dynoom found not only that the fear refused to die down, but aso that within himself arose an almost child-like wish to cling to some human flesh and blood.
+Dynoom found not only that the fear was refusing to die down, but also that within himself arose an astonishingly child-like wish to cling to somebody.

-Actually, there is perhaps one whom I could try.
+There is perhaps one whom I could do well to try.

 It might well be an excellent idea.
 Hyala.
-That young woman who’s won such a reputation.
+Hyala Movoum.
+That young woman who appears to have won such a reputation.
 Let me talk to her before I tackle the S-G.

-A human would hardly have changed plan so fast, but a Ghepion could flip from idea to idea relatively unencumbered by inertia.
+A human would hardly have changed plan so fast, but a Ghepion could flip from idea to idea unencumbered by inertia.

 Dynoom rapidly scanned his own data on Hyala Movoum.